felipelobatodasilva/AWS-Lambda-CSV-To-Parquet/README.md

 You've got to go through AWS Console Management and click on S3 or look for S3 to get started.

 There will be many different buckets, perhaps.
-Select "lambdaconvertion"
+Select "lambdaconvertion" and create to folders which their numbers are input and output, respectively

 <img src="https://user-images.githubusercontent.com/69978184/145734423-f54f6a8d-53dd-44e7-a43d-cfacf15b9c06.png" width="800" height="600"/>